maoyuans/chronicles-of-terre/subclasses/Rogue-Ninja.md

 # Rogue - Ninja

+A good assassin is not one who schemes the most, nor one whose aim is the steadiest; A good assassin is one who can strike from the most unexpected angles.
+A ninja is such a character, able to throw out a fan of daggers to overwhelm one or many opponents while being empty-handed a blink of the eye ago.

 ## Quick Draw

 Starting at 3rd level, you can draw your weapon for free as part of a thrown attack with it.